The Encore Azalea Online Buyers Guide

 Because of its compact nature and moderate growth rate, a yearly trim will keep it at your desired size.
 Therefore, it shines as a low border/hedge, or container plant.

-Mildly acidic to neutral soil will achieve the best results for this shrub.
-Also, please make sure that your soil drains well to avoid root rot.
+The best results for this shrub will be achieved in mildly acidic to neutral soil.
+Please also make sure that your soil drains well to avoid root rot.

 Thanks for reading, and don’t hesitate to contact us if you have any questions!